U.K. voters are sick of elections. But they could face yet another

 The joke may be on Brenda, however.

-"If this is a minority Conservative government, then it might be a government that doesn't last very long, and we might head for another election," said Tim Bale, a professor of politics at Queen Mary University.
+"If this is a minority Conservative government, then it might be a government that doesn't last very long, and we might head for another election," said Tim Bale, a professor of politics at Queen Mary University of London.